hypervideo/opus-static-sys/README.md

 # About

-`libopus-sys` is an FFI Rust-binding to the reference Opus library `libopus`.
+`opus-static-sys` is an FFI Rust-binding to the reference Opus library `libopus`.

-It uses `bindgen` to dynamically generate all Rust bindings and documentation, and will always compile a static version of the underlying Opus library to ensure cross-system capability without having to ensure that Opus is installed on the target system.
+It uses `bindgen` to dynamically generate all Rust bindings and documentation, and will always compile a **static** version of the underlying Opus library to ensure cross-system capability without having to ensure that Opus is installed on the target system.

 The library is fully `no_std` compatible and represents the minimal amount of overhead